 1.1.
-Related works
+Related work

 Examining studies aimed at musculoskeletal diagnosis revealed that deep learning techniques and patient X-ray image datasets were usually applied.
-Liang ve Gu in studies propose a novel multi-network architecture consisting of a multi-scale convolution neural network (MSCNN) with a fully connected graph convolution network (GCN), named MSCNN-GCN, for the detection of musculoskeletal abnormalities via musculoskeletal radiographs.
-The model's effectiveness was validated using the MURA dataset, comparing it to radiologists' performance and three popular

-CNN models (DenseNet169, CapsNet, and MSCNN) [7].
+Liang and Gu in studies propose a novel multi-network architecture consisting of a multi-scale convolution neural network (MSCNN) with a fully connected graph convolution network (GCN), named MSCNN-GCN, for the detection of musculoskeletal abnormalities via musculoskeletal radiographs.
+The model effectiveness was validated using the MURA dataset, comparing it to radiologists' performance and three popular CNN models (DenseNet169, CapsNet, and MSCNN) [7].
 Harini et al. compared the training results with deep learning models; Inception V3, Xception, VGG-19, DenseNet169, and MobileNet using the MURA dataset (hand, wrist, and shoulder) and showed that the performance of the VGG-19 model was the lowest [8].
 Cheng et al. used the masking method they proposed on the input images obtained from the MURA data set (hand, finger, wrist, forearm, elbow, humerus, and shoulder) as input data.
 They compared them with the DenseNet model and achieved more successful results in their proposed model [9].
 Lysdahlgaard, using elbow and wrist Xray images in the MURA dataset, obtained analysis results with derivatives of VGG, ResNet, DenseNet, Xception, and Inception models.
 Successful results for the elbow part were obtained with test accuracy values between 64% and 73% with the DenseNet model.
 With test accuracy scores of 84% using the VGG model, the wrist portion produced successful results [10].
 Solovoya and Solovyov analyzed the kappa statistic results obtained from training the DenseNet169 model on the entire MURA dataset.
 The highest kappa value, 0.942, was achieved for the wrist component, while the lowest, 0.395, was observed for the finger component [11].
 Kandel et al. used VGG, ResNet, DenseNet, Xception, and Inception deep learning models to analyze the X-ray images in the MURA dataset using various statistical methods and a different algorithm, and the results were compared [12].
-Mondol et al. designed a model combining VGG-19 and ResNet-50 architecture architecture to detect musculoskeletal anomalies in the MURA dataset.
-The model. which they call (CADx), was trained on four parts of the MURA dataset: elbow, finger, humerus, and wrist.
-They stated that the CADx model performed relatively better than the classical VGG-19 and ResNet-50 architecture [13].
+Mondol et al. designed a model combining VGG-19 architecture and ResNet-50 architecture to detect musculoskeletal anomalies in the MURA dataset.
+The model, which they call (CADx), was trained on four parts of the MURA dataset: elbow, finger, humerus, and wrist.
+They stated that the CADx model performed better than the classical VGG-19 and ResNet-50 architecture [13].
 Morra et al. considered a multi-stage transfer learning approach for medical image analysis.
 They combined color information extraction with transfer learning and used different classification models such as ResNet and DenseNet.
 They achieved successful results in the classification of medical images using deep-learning models with color features [14].
-Studies in the literature have shown that the DenseNet deep learning model has achieved successful results in musculoskeletal disorders.
-Although deep learning methods learning model has achieved successful results in musculoskeletal disorders.
-Although deep learning methods utilizing parallel layers have been employed in the literature, performance analysis regarding the increase in the number of parallel layers and layer count in datasets with a large number of X-ray images, such as the MURA dataset, still needs to be improved.
-In this study, it was predicted from the literature that the parallel and multi-layered architecture would increase the accuracy performance and was tested by applying it to the DenseNet architecture.
-This study analyzed the performance of the test accuracy values of the layers of the DenseNet deep learning model in parallel connection and compared them with AlexNet.
-This study proposes to apply the PPDN model in a way that makes it possible to detect musculoskeletal system anomalies in MURA dataset X-ray images compared to the classical DenseNet model.
-This study is structured as follows: Chapter 2 covers deep learning models and related technical procedures.
-Chapter 3 presents the proposed models along with their processes.
-Performance metrics are detailed in Chapter 4, and Chapter 5 discusses the experimental analysis and results.
-Finally, Chapter 6 provides conclusions, discussion points, and recommendations.